4W4I5/Semester-7-Notes/IA/Sessional 1 Prep/Sessional 1 Prep Notes.md

 	- **End Users**: Individuals who interact with the system and provide feedback on security measures.

 ## Data Responsibilities
+- **Data Owner**:
-- **Data Owner**: Responsible for the security and use of a particular set of information.
+	- Responsible for the security and use of a particular set of information.
 They define data classification levels.
+- **Data Custodian**:
-- **Data Custodian**: Manages data storage, maintenance, and backup procedures.
+	- Manages data storage, maintenance, and backup procedures.
+- **Data Users**:
-- **Data Users**: Individuals who work with information as part of their daily responsibilities.
+	- Individuals who work with information as part of their daily responsibilities.

-## Approaches to Security Implementation
+## Approaches to Security Implementation (Balance b/w Security & Acess)
 - ### Bottom-Up Approach:
 	- **Grassroots** effort, typically initiated by **systems administrators**.
 	- **Advantage**: Technical expertise of the individuals implementing the security.